brenns10/brennan.io/_posts/2015-08-13-wild-world-of-licensing.md

 notice in your README saying that your code is in the public domain.
 Legally speaking, this may not mean much, since some copyright laws do not allow copyright holders to relinquish their copyright.
 So, you are better off with using a license called CC0.
-But remember, this relinquishes *all* right you ever have over your creation!
+But remember, this relinquishes *all* rights you ever have over your creation!

 ## What about everything that's not code?